haroutboujakjian/Vuesalize/documentation_src/README.md

 #### Example

 Legends are useful for many charts and a simple component is provided in the library.
-The examples below show how to use a simple legend component in both the vertical and horizontal alignments.
-The vertical legend also has the `enable-toggle` prop added, which allows the legend to be used like a set of checkboxes by emitting a click event with the selected objects data.
+The examples below show how to use the component in both the vertical and horizontal alignments.
+The vertical legend also has the `enable-toggle` prop added, which allows the legend to be used like a set of checkboxes by emitting a click event with the selected objects' data.

 <base-legend-example></base-legend-example>